Bricanyl Injection (Terbutaline Sulfate)

 Seek immediate medical attention if you experience:

-- severe allergic reactions (rash, itching or hives on skin, shortness of breath, wheezing, swelling of face, lips, tongue or other body parts)
+- Severe allergic reactions (shortness of breath, wheezing, swelling of face, lips, or tongue)

 Important Warnings